 Autumn brings scavengers, protect your herd.
 It’s not just humans gathering the fall harvest for a long winter, it’s animals as well.
 Different regions, crops and livestock are susceptible to wild animals preparing for hibernation or looking to sustain their calorie intake.
-Here are the four most common wildlife attacks and how to avoid them on your land.
+Wether you are raising cattle, goats, sheep, chickens or other livestock they are likely vulnerable to animal predators.

 Black bears (although they can be blonde, brown or even cinnamon in color) are found in nearly every state in America!
 Note, most black bears in states with snow on the ground will hibernate in winter.

 Black bears can live in a variety of habitats and climates including forests, mountains, tundra, deserts and grassy areas.

 Once the summer bear season has ceased, it’s time for the mammals to bulk up.
 Bears can spend to 18 hours a day scavenging for food before hibernation.
 Typically, a black bear will consume 5,000 calories per day, but come autumn, they can consume up to 20,000 calories per day.
 There is a term called “hyperphagia” which describes the bears’ incessant hunger and need for food.
 This means livestock is at the greatest risk in fall months.